najamelan/async_runtime/README.md

 // In client code we might decide that this runs in a LocalPool, instead of a threadpool:
 //
+[ rt::localpool ]
+//
 fn main()
 {
-   // This only fails if you initialize twice.
-Therefor library code should not do this
-   // unless the library is creating the threads.
+   // Please look at the documentation for spawn for the possible errors here.
    //
-   rt::init( rt::Config::Local ).expect( "executor init" );

-   // Please look at the documentation for rt::spawn for the possible errors here.
-   //
    do_something_in_parallel().expect( "Spawn futures" );

-   // On a threadpool, futures are polled immediately, but since here we only have one thread,
-   // first we spawn our topmost tasks and then we have to tell the runtime that it's time to
-   // start polling them.
-This will block the thread until all futures are finished.
-   //
-   rt::run();
 }

 ```